 Ok, guys.
 Let me get it straight.
 Any single website builder will have SEO issues.
 SEO is the only sole reason why I picked WordPress in the end.
 However, if you are not planning to put additional effort into optimizing site load speed, adding schema, Twitter and Pinterest rich cards, etc., then you can skip this one.

 The SEO part from what I see is underdeveloped at best.
-In the Marketing section, you can only specify if your site can be indexed, add site-wide title and description.
+In the Marketing section, you can only specify if your site can be indexed, and add a site-wide title and description.

 Also, they generate a site map for you and you can specify friendly slugs for each page.